 I apologize in advance for not talking about our beautiful miniatures this time, but miniature artists also need to make a living.
-So today I am going to talk to you about how to make money on internet, by selling your miniatures or other pieces of art, on Etsy!
+So today I am going to talk to you about how to be selling dollhouse miniatures on Etsy or other pieces of art.

 If you are not interested, then you can always take a look at my tutorials, miniature kits, or how to make miniatures from trash for example, and have fun!
 (I pinky-promise to update the last one next week!).